MicrosoftDocs/visualstudio-docs/mac/comments.md

 # Comments

-When debugging or experimenting with code, it can be very useful to comment a block of code temporarily.
+When debugging or experimenting with code, It can be useful to comment blocks of code either temporarily or long term.

 To comment out an entire block of code: